open-goal/open-goal.github.io/documentation/faq.md

 - x86-64 CPU with **AVX** support.
   - Most, if not all, 64-bit CPUs should work.
 OpenGOAL has a very small CPU footprint, so most modern CPUs will run the game fine.
 - Graphics card that supports **OpenGL 4.3**.
   - If you have an AMD Radeon card, updating your AMD drivers to at least version 22.7.1 is recommended.
-Older driver versions or AMD cards will be running at a disadvantage.
+Older driver versions or other AMD cards will be running at a disadvantage.
 - You might experience slower loads with a hard drive compared to an SSD.
 - At least 2 GiB of available RAM for the game is recommended.